 The role and authority of the medical examiner is largely to provide forensic medical evidence (usually concerning deaths) as an adjunct to the coroner. "[I]t is not the intention of the General Assembly to abolish or interfere with the coroner in his role as a constitutionally elected peace officer.
 It is the intention of the General Assembly for the office [of Medical Examiner] to aid, assist and complement the coroner in the performance of his duties by providing medical assistance to him in determining causes of death."
 KRS 72.210.
 Kentucky law does not provide independent authority to the medical examiner to mandate an autopsy in any particular death.
-Rather, the coroner has been given this gate-keeping authority, with some authority for County and Commonwealth's Attorneys to seek a judicial overruling of a decision not to order an autopsy.
+Rather, the coroner has been given this gate-keeping authority, with some authority for County and Commonwealth's Attorneys, to seek a judicial overruling of a decision not to order an autopsy.

-Autopsies: How Demanded and Prosecutor's Authority to Demand When Coroner will Not Act
+Autopsies: How Demanded and the Prosecutor's Authority to Demand When the Coroner will Not Act

+Pursuant to KRS 72.445, a prosecutor can request that an autopsy be performed if initially declined by the coroner.
+See the sample letter attached at the end of this chapter.
 The prosecutor or investigator is reminded that time is of the essence in seeking an autopsy following a death.
 Corpses begin decomposition very quickly, and valuable evidence may be lost to the medical examiner due to delay.

 A coroner's authority to seek an autopsy is governed by whether a death is considered a "coroner's case".
 KRS 72.405(2).
 "Coroner's case" means a case in which the coroner has reasonable cause for believing that the death of a human being within his county was caused by any of the conditions set forth in KRS 72.025.
-KRS 72.405(2).